ilias1901/Yandex-Projects/Car Price Prediction/Readme.md

 # Car Price Prediction

 ## Task
 We need to predict the market value of the car.
-Available: technical characteristics, configurations and prices of vehicles.
+Available information: technical characteristics, configurations and prices of vehicles.

 ## Conclusion
 The best result is shown by the **Decision Tree**.